-This post announces our latest From Our Readers ask: Describe the First Time a Book Transported You to Another/Magical World.
+This post announces our latest From Our Readers question: Which writer or work made you think about point of view in a different way and why?
 Comment for a chance at publication in a future issue of Writer's Digest.

-The Writer's Digest team has witnessed many writing mistakes over the years, so we started this series to help identify them for other writers (along with correction strategies).
-This week's writing mistake writers make is trying to shock without value.
+The Writer's Digest team has witnessed many writing mistakes over the years, so this series helps identify them for other writers (along with correction strategies).
+This week's mistake is to collect writing advice at the expense of actually writing.

 Award-winning author Clare Chambers discusses the fear and excitement of switching genre gears in her new historical fiction novel, Small Pleasures.

 The writing process is both individual and communal, as receiving constructive feedback and outside encouragement helps our drafts become finished manuscripts.
 Author Peri Chickering discusses how opening ourselves up to others can make us better writers.

 Author Mark Anthony hopes to educate and normalize paranormal communication with his new spirituality book, The Afterlife Frequency.

 Across the globe and spanning lifetimes, animals have always operated as more than simply animals within the stories they reside.
 Author Richard Girling discusses how animals have interacted with writers throughout the centuries.

 Pulitzer Prize-finalist Margaret Verble discusses the process of writing her new historical fiction novel, When Two Feathers Fell from the Sky.